jamillydanielle/moodle-block_smartedu/README.md

 - Generates simple or detailed summaries, based on user preference.

-- Generate quizzes and study guides from lecture notes.
+- Generate quizzes, study guides and mind maps from lecture notes.

 - Currently, the plugin supports the following generative AI providers: Google (Gemini) and OpenAI (ChatGPT).